 This report has been prepared in accordance with the requirements and specifications of Chapter 22 of the DPM.
 All storm water runoff generated on the site will be conveyed via the onsite storm drain network to one of six retention ponds designed to retain the 90th percentile storm event.
 Runoff in excess of the 90th percentile storm event will be piped to one of two temporary retention ponds located near the Paseo/Unser intersection.
 These temporary retention ponds will remain in place until downstream regional detention facilities are constructed.

-Vicinity Map Zone Atlas Page: C-10-Z Not to Scale
+Vicinity Map Zone Allas Page: C-10-Z

-Designed by: KR

-Client Name: West Seventy, LLC SMC469GR
+Drafted by: JC Client Name: West Seventy, LLC SMC469GR

 Volcano Unser Blvd.